Paradigm4/chunk_unique/README.md

 ## Return value

 `cu(A)` returns a sparse array with schema identical to A whose entries contain unique elements within each chunk by marking repeated entries empty.
-The array A may be multi-dimensional and chunked arbitrarily.
+The array A may be multi-dimensional, dense or sparse, and chunked arbitrarily.
 The cu filter is applied independently within each chunk.
 It is intended to help speed up the SciDB uniq and sort operators by cutting down on the amount of data to be sorted.
 Note that the order of returned elements may differ from the input array although the schema will be the same.

 ## Example